 If you are traveling outside the framework of the academic program, you may not be able to contact the coordinator for help.
 Remember that you have 24-hour assistance through your CISI insurance.
-Find all details at the CISI portal: www.culturalinsurance.com or access the "Assist America Global Emergency Services Brochure" on the CIE website by following the path Health and Safety/Insurance.
+Find all details at the CISI portal: www.culturalinsurance.com or access the information on the CIE website by following the path Health and Safety/Insurance.